nickelsound/scratch-editor-albilab/README.md

 ---

-**Note**: This project is a modification of the official Scratch editor and is intended for use in the AlbiLAB ecosystem.
+**Note**: This project is a modification of the official Scratch editor specifically designed to enable programming of AlbiLAB scientific stations.
+It bridges the gap between visual programming education and hands-on scientific experimentation, making it perfect for children, families, and educators who want to combine coding with real-world science.